 If you think that your child may have Special/Additional Educational needs (SEN), you may need to find someone who will take the time to listen and discover for themselves what your child is like and what he or she needs.
 It might have taken you years of devoted attention to piece together your own insights and it may take some time for others to catch up with you.
-It might help to keep things factual, describing what is happening, and leaving the diagnosis to the professionals.
-See also: Getting it sorted.
+It might help to keep things factual, describing the specifics of what is happening, and leaving the professionals to join up the dots.
+See also: Getting it sorted

 If your child is attending nursery then that would be the obvious place to start.
 It could also be well worth a try making enquiries at the children’s centres nearest to you.
 They do not always seem to advertise all their services on-line and selected centres have quite a bit to offer pre-school children with additional needs.